-In November 2017, the ASI Board adopted a strategic plan that frames ASI’s activities for 2018 to 2021 under four key goals: effective governance, credible program, growing membership, financial resilience.
+Each year the ASI Board updates its strategic plan that frames ASI’s activities for under four key goals: effective governance, credible program, growing membership, financial resilience.
 In addition to listing strategies and objectives for each goal, it identifies several performance indicators in order to gauge implementation progress.

 Recorded Webinar.
 “Introduction to the Aluminium Stewardship Initiative”, narrated by Dr. Fiona Solomon, CEO, ASI.